miooor/TowerDefense/README.md

 1. Windows 10 64 bit _(it should work on win 8 but was tested on win 10 2004)_
 2. English locale _(it should work on others)_
 3. English poe client _(only global server)_
-4. Real system _(no virtual machine support for now)_
-5. PREDICTIVE mode.
+4. PREDICTIVE mode.
 It will behave unpredictable with lockstep (poe has it on default).
 Example, item stuck under cursor and much more
-6. TC Exile Api fork (provided with bot)
+5. TC Exile Api fork (provided with bot)
-7. Necro or Elementalist golemancer is highly recommended for smooth running
+6. Necro or Elementalist golemancer is highly recommended for smooth running

 # Download